 - Meet the Technical Standards for the physician assistant program.

-NOTE: The NYIT PA program does not award or grant Advanced Standing under any circumstances.
+NOTE: The Physician Assistant Studies program does not award or grant advanced standing under any circumstances.
 All courses in the curriculum must be completed within the program.

 In addition to all of the above requirements, international applicants will need to provide: